louis993546/Basic-multi-user-calendar/README.md

 * Need to figure out if the current implementation is suitable for phrase 2
 	* e.g. if there is anything that will required extensive changes in order to make phrase 2 possible

-#### Error: Missing required library sqlite-jbdc
-- Locate "sqlite-jdbc-3.8.7.jar" in "calendar"
-- If it does not exist, download the latest version of JBDC from <a href="https://bitbucket.org/xerial/sqlite-jdbc/downloads">here</a>
-- Right click project "calendar" on the left
-- Properties >> Java Build Path >> Libraries
-- "Add external JARs"
-- select the .jar
-- done

 ##Phrase 1 deadline: April 3rd